-- 1. Complete the application for candidacy form with the Coordinator Associate no later than the semester before the final semester (deadlines for filing this form are published in the UNO Catalog and advertised via email by the Coordinator Associate). - 2.
-Confirm that all degree requirements have been met: for most students, this means 30 hours of coursework, foreign language requirement, comprehensive exam, and thesis defense (if the thesis option has been selected), or two comprehensive exams (if the thesis option is not selected).
-Review your academic record with the Graduate Coordinator when necessary, and especially when choosing courses. - 3.
-Register for something (ENGL 7000, 7040, another course).
+- 1. File the application for candidacy form with the Graduate Coordinator's office no later than the semester before the final semester.
+(Students will be notified each semester of the deadlines for filing this form.) - 2.
+Confirm that all degree requirements have been met: for most students, this means 36 hours of coursework, comprehensive exam, and thesis defense (if the thesis option has been selected), or two comprehensive exams (if the thesis option is not selected).
+Review your academic record with the Graduate Coordinator when necessary, and especially when choosing courses.

+- 3. Register for something (ENGL 7000, 7040, another course).
 Students cannot receive a degree unless enrolled in the final semester. - 4.
-Complete the Application for Graduation in Webstar and pay the diploma fee (\$50).
+Complete the Application for Graduation with the Registrar's Office and pay the diploma fee (\$50).
 Students who apply for the degree during early registration in the final semester will have the fee added to the fee bill; students applying after this time must pay on the spot.
 (Students who pay early but are unable to graduate that semester should notify the appropriate person in the Registrar's Office before the eighth week of that semester; they will then save the additional \$5 ordinarily billed when one reapplies for the degree the next semester.)